Pfizer loses U.S. appeal over co-pays for heart failure patients

 By Jonathan Stempel

-NEW YORK, July 25 (Reuters) - A federal appeals court on Monday rejected Pfizer Inc's PFE.N challenge to a U.S. anti-kickback law that the drugmaker said prevented it from helping heart failure patients, many with low incomes, afford drugs that cost $225,000 a year.
+NEW YORK, July 25 (Reuters) - A federal appeals court on Monday rejected Pfizer Inc's PFE.N challenge to a U.S. anti-kickback law the drugmaker said prevented it from helping heart failure patients, many with low incomes, afford medicine that cost $225,000 per year.

-In a 3-0 decision, the 2nd U.S. Circuit Court of Appeals rejected Pfizer's effort to directly cover co-pays for patients taking its Vyndaqel and Vyndamax drugs.
+A unanimous three-judge panel of the New York-based 2nd U.S. Circuit Court of Appeals rejected Pfizer's effort to directly cover co-pays for patients taking its Vyndaqel and Vyndamax drugs.

-Pfizer said making its proposed conduct a felony would "unjustly restrict some lower-income patients from accessing medicine they desperately need."
+The government argued a ruling for Pfizer would leave Medicare on the hook for "astronomical" drug prices.
+But Pfizer said making its proposed conduct a felony would unjustly restrict access to medicine some lower-income patients need.

 Circuit Judge Robert Sack nevertheless said the anti-kickback law is "not limitless," and it seemed "very unlikely" that family members would be criminally liable for trying to help loved ones.

-Pfizer and its lawyers did not immediately respond to requests for comment.

-The government had argued that ruling for Pfizer could leave Medicare on the hook for "astronomical" drug prices.
+Pfizer in a statement called the ruling disappointing, saying it believes providing co-pay assistance to patients "would represent a fair and effective way to lower out-of-pocket costs and help ensure affordable access to this important medicine."

-Also known as tafamidis, Vyndaqel and Vyndamax treat transthyretin amyloid cardiomyopathy ("ATTR-CM"), a rare condition that causes the heart to stiffen, impedes blood flow and can lead to progressive heart failure.
+Also known as tafamidis, Vyndaqel and Vyndamax treat a rare condition called transthyretin amyloid cardiomyopathy ("ATTR-CM") that causes the heart to stiffen, impedes blood flow and can lead to progressive heart failure.

-Sales totaled $2.02 billion last year.
+Sales of the treatment totaled $2.02 billion last year.
 A February 2020 study by the American Heart Association called tafamidis the most expensive cardiovascular drug launched in the United States.

 In court papers, Pfizer said the only potential alternative drug lacked U.S. Food and Drug Administration approval to treat ATTR-CM, and cost $450,000 annually.